nafisdev/nafisdev.github.io/_posts/2022-03-22-elasticsearch.md

 Oooh, meta programming!!

-Its there, but we all know, what happen, we developers play around wit reflections.
+Its there, but we all know, what happen, we developers play around with reflections.

 So, the PM comes with a solution to standardize it.
 Its time to get the sprint board ready.